A hypergraph bandwidth theorem: Conclusion

 \subsubsection{Loose cycles}

 Dirac-type problems have also been studied for $\ell$-cycles in which consecutive edges intersect in $1 \leq \ell \leq k-1$ vertices.
 The minimum codegree conditions for loose cycles have been determined by Kühn, Mycroft and Osthus~\cite{KMO10}.
-Our framework can be reconfigured to deal with $\ell$-cycles, we shall return to this topic in the near future.
+Using the main structural result of this paper (\cref{pro:blow-up-cover}), we reconfigured our framework to address $\ell$-Hamiltonicity in a separate publication~\cite{LS25}.